-This may seem like an obvious question, but it can be overlooked in favour of perfecting your Forms’ content.
-An end user focus group is often used to test the viability of the portal throughout its design, to ensure it is ‘fit for purpose' in time for Go Live.
-But, do you still meet with this focus group?
-When you add a new service to the portal, do you put it in the most appropriate place?
-It may become apparent that your services are not as clearly laid out as they were on Day One.
+Organizations often use end user focus groups to test the viability of their self-service portal throughout its design to make sure it's 'fit for purpose' in time for its launch.
+But do you still meet with your focus groups after your portal has launched?
+Perhaps when you add a new service to the portal, to consider whether you put it in the most appropriate place?
+Focus groups can help you realize your services aren't as easily found as they were on day one.

-Is the Form clearly laid out?
+2. Is your form clearly laid out?

-Is the Form instructive enough?
+3. Is your form instructive enough?

 Using closed questions should minimize the number of confused customers you speak to, but that’s not all you can do.
 Try linking knowledge items to your forms, so they're suggested to your customers on the right-hand side of the page.
 These items will act as readily available FAQs or mini guides that your customers can access directly alongside your form.